tj-actions/changed-files/README.md

   # ------------------------------------------------------------------------------------------------------------
   # Using local .git directory
   # ------------------------------------------------------------------------------------------------------------
-  # Event `push`: Compare the preceding commit -> to the current commit of the main branch.
   # Event `pull_request`: Compare the last commit of main -> to the current commit of a Pull Request branch.
   # ------------------------------------------------------------------------------------------------------------
   job2: